 Therefore, try to use fluoridated toothpaste rather than whitening toothpaste.
 Even if you use whitening toothpaste, don’t do it for a long time.

-Yes, you can use whitening toothpaste with any type of retainer.
+You can use whitening toothpaste with any type of retainer.
 But, it’s better to consult with your orthodontist regarding this.
-However, the paste doesn’t cause any harm to a retainer or it’s activity.
-Soz it’s safe to use.
+However, the paste doesn’t cause any harm to a retainer or its activity and that’s why it’s safe to use.

 You can use whitening toothpaste with braces to remove mild stains from teeth.
 Usually, it doesn’t have any serious harmful effect on teeth or braces or orthodontic treatment.
 However, to remove major stains, you need a professional dental cleaning procedure after the removal of braces.